ZoralLabs/rl3stdlib/README.md

 ## Installation
 The RL3 Standard Library is a part of [RL3 binary distribution package](https://rl3.zorallabs.com/wiki/Installation_Guide) which is updated when the major changes to the RL3 codebase or RL3 Standard Library happens.

-It is also can be installed manually by owerwriting `/usr/share/rl3/stdlib` folder content.
+It is also can be installed manually by overwriting `/usr/share/rl3/stdlib` folder content.

 ## Licence
 This library is provided by [Zoral](https://zorallabs.com) under the Apache License.
 See [LICENSE](LICENSE) for more information.